SagarsGitHub/EinkPDA_sr/Code/PocketMage_V3/lib/lib_readme.md

 4. Each class references pointers to globals that should exist for the lifetime of the program.
 These pointers are wired for each class during setup.

 > (class_variable_) && (*class_variable_ == true) checks that variable pointer is not null before checking value
-> this will be replaces with variables owned by different parts of the library accessed with getters
+> this will be replaced with variables owned by different parts of the library accessed with getters